Bedrock-OSS/bedrock-wiki/docs/meta/deferred-qna.md

 ## Optimization

--   **Q**: I wonder when optimization for deferred will begin aajabrams said it would be when y’all get all of deferreds features implemented but idk when that is.
+-   **Q**: I wonder when optimization for deferred will begin aajabrams said it would be when y’all get all of deferred features implemented but idk when that is.
 -   **A**: AJ is right, we're definitely working on getting all the features out before really hammering at optimizations.
 No timeline to share right now, but definitely on our roadmap!

 ## Pom Effects

--   **Q**: Will Pom Effects Such As Paralax Be Added?
+-   **Q**: Will Pom Effects Such As Parallax Be Added?
 -   **A**: We don't have anything to share on POM techniques at this time, but thank you for the suggestion!

 ## Deferred PBR